What Fee to Charge for Freelance Work

 Working out the rate you need to charge in order to survive and prosper is where to start.
 With the rate established, you can design other charging schemes — price per job or per project, for example.

 Aim to calculate your rate based on a typical year in your freelance life.
-Don’t skimp on gathering the information on which you are basing your assessments.
-If this remark needs amplification, I point you again to Freelance Fee Guide Calculator page.
+Don't skimp on gathering the information on which you are basing your assessments.
+If this remark needs amplification, I again point you to Freelance Fee Guide Calculator page.

 Billable Hours